start

 </view>

-Is also quite simple.
-It is in thexr-startThe event bindings are added to the component, and then some more UI below, which is displayed after the model is loaded, and moves with the model by position and color.
-This can be considered DOM-basedHUDWhen the whole thing is finished, the user clicks on the object, which will make these HUD colors, the effect is as follows:
+It's also simple, just add event binding to thexr-startcomponent, and then add some UI below that displays when the model is loaded and follows the model by location and color.
+This can be considered DOM-basedHUD。When the whole thing is done, the user clicks on the object, which will make these HUD colors, the effect is as follows:

 <xr-scene ar-system="modes:Plane" bind:ready="handleReady">